 8. What type of deodorant do you think is best for sensitive skin?

-Let me first start by saying that many, and possibly most, people don’t even realize that stores sell two products side by side that are completely different: antiperspirant, and deodorant.
+Let me first start by saying that many, and possibly most, people don’t even realize that stores sell two products side by side that is entirely different: antiperspirant and deodorant.

 Antiperspirants contain chemicals often containing aluminum and other desiccating agents that stop the sweat glands from forming perspiration.
 Deodorants generally do not reduce the action of sweating, but they neutralize odor.
-Since many people have concerns about the safety of antiperspirant chemicals, and some can’t tolerate the irritant effects of antiperspirants, deodorants are popular in the market.
+Since many people have concerns about the safety of antiperspirant chemicals, and some can’t tolerate the irritant effects, deodorants are popular in the market.

 9. As a dermatologist, what do you tell your patients to look for when shopping for skincare products?

-I tell my patients that it’s hard to tell quality just from packaging and marketing.
-It’s important to understand something about reading labels, and the differences between marketing language and legal definitions.
-My main advice is to keep it simple and don’t just follow every piece of advice given on every skincare blog online.
+I tell my patients that it’s hard to tell the quality just from packaging and marketing.
+It’s important to understand reading labels and the differences between marketing language and legal definitions.
+My main advice is to keep it simple and not just follow every piece of advice given on every skincare blog online.

 10. What are your top 3 pieces of skincare advice?